 Preparation for professional social work practice requires the student to read widely, think critically, analytically, and creatively, engage in reasoned debate, and produce independent and collaborative work.
 To meet these requirements, the student must be present for class and ready to participate fully in the entire range of educational opportunities.
 Students are expected to complete all assigned readings in advance of class meetings, to attend all class sessions and submit written assignments on time.
 The instructor should be notified well in advance if the student expects to miss a class meeting or an assignment due date.
-Continued tardiness and two or more absences will result in a referral for the student to appear before the Committee on Academic Progress and Support.
-More than three absences may result in a grade of Unsatisfactory.
 Each instructor will determine the method by which attendance will be recorded, satisfactory participation, and completion of assignments for their course.
 These expectations are noted on the syllabus of each course.